![]() |

 For me, keeping harmful and questionable ingredients to a minimum is important.
 So I have tried to find a middle ground.
 If need be I will use an anti-antiperspirant during the summer months and for those occasions when perspiration is particularly unwanted.
 To be on the safe side I do not apply directly after shaving because there is some thought that a nick in the skin might allow the aluminum to enter the body more easily. (there has been no hard evidence that this is true, I am just more comfortable with this approach)

 Other times I use natural deodorant.
 Repeated application during the day is sometimes necessary to keep perspiration odor in check and sometimes even then I am not happy with the results.
+I have found it helps to apply deodorant to clean skin which is sometimes hard when out and about.
+In a pinch natural baby wipes to the rescue just choose those without a fragrance.

 Natural Deodorant Reviews